Democrats renew vote-by-mail push as virus upends elections

 Trump has warned that Republicans would “never” be elected again if Democrats succeeded in broadening mail-in and absentee voting.

-Republicans should “not be afraid of the voice of the people, but they are,” Pelosi said.
+Republicans are “afraid of the voice of the people,” Pelosi said.
 “And that’s one of the reasons they want to stand in the way of a more open democratic system at a time of a pandemic.”

 Republicans have also argued that the federal government should not interfere with state election laws.

-The battle is expected to be waged mostly on a sweeping bill — probably weeks away — that would follow up on the $2.2 trillion package enacted last month funneling money to large and small businesses, most individuals, state and local governments and the health care system.
+The battle is expected to be waged mostly on a sweeping bill — at least weeks away — that would build on the $2.2 trillion package enacted last month.
+It is funneling $2.2 trillion to large and small businesses, most individuals, state and local governments and the health care system.

+Separately, state officials from both parties told reporters that Congress should provide more money and remove a required 20% match for states to receive shares of the $400 million Washington has already provided in election assistance.
+Some states have indicated they will have difficulty providing matching funds as their revenues have declined amid the pandemic.

+Democrats want to drop the requirement for state matching funds as part of a now-stalled interim bill aiding small businesses and perhaps others.
+It’s unclear whether the effort to remove that condition will succeed.

+The state election officials were divided along party lines, though, over whether the federal government should also push states to send ballots to all registered voters and provide early voting opportunities.

-Democrats in Congress have been pushing for ballots to be mailed to every registered voter for the November election, but Republicans have expressed little desire to require states to make any changes to their election process.
+Democrats in Congress have been pushing for ballots to be mailed to every registered voter for the November election.
+Republicans have expressed little desire to require states to make any changes to their election process.

-Under the $2.2 trillion stimulus package, states were sent $400 million in federal funds for virus-related efforts.
-The amount was a fraction of what Democrats and some election experts have said is needed to accomplish a more ambitious overhaul of state voting systems before the November general election.
+The $400 million for states’ election security, part of the $2.2 trillion stimulus package, was a fraction of what Democrats and some election experts have said is needed to accomplish a more ambitious overhaul of state voting systems before November.

-Some Senate Democrats had sought $2 billion for states as part of an emergency effort to expand early voting and make mail-in ballots available to every voter, which have also been longtime goals for Democrats.
+Expanded early voting and mail-in ballots for all voters have been longtime Democratic goals.

-Election officials across the country are dealing with unprecedented disruptions to voting caused by the coronavirus outbreak, as large parts of the country are being told to stay home and avoid crowds to slow the spread of the disease.
-At least 17 states have pushed back their presidential primaries to make additional preparations.
+Officials across the country are dealing with unprecedented disruptions that the virus outbreak has caused for primary elections this spring, At least 17 states have pushed back their presidential primaries.

-State and local election officials have been struggling with what one official called a “tsunami” of poll worker cancellations and a lack of places willing to be used for voting.

 Cassidy reported from Atlanta.